 - Add and Promote Highly Qualified Professionals in our Investment Banking & Equities segment.
 We intend to continue to promote our most talented professionals in the future, as well as to recruit and promote high-caliber strategic corporate, strategic and capital markets advisory and equity research professionals to add depth in industry sectors and products and services in areas that we believe we already have strength, to extend our reach to sectors or new business lines, product capabilities and geographies that we have identified as particularly attractive and to expand and enhance our client base and coverage model.
 We hired seven new Senior Managing Directors in 2022, strengthening our capabilities in Equity Capital Markets, Private Capital Markets and Debt Advisory and Placement, as well as strengthening our coverage in the Technology sector and expanding our geographic reach.
 We also hired one new Advisory Senior Managing Director in January 2023 committed to join in the first quarter of 2023.
-Of equal importance, following our long-term strategy of developing internal talent, we also promoted 17 Advisory Managing Directors to Senior Managing Director and one Equities Managing Director to Senior Managing Directors to Senior Managing Directors, one Equities Managing Director to Senior Managing Directors to Partner in our EWM business.
+Of equal importance, following our long-term strategy of developing internal talent, we also promoted 17 Advisory Managing Directors to Senior Managing Director and one Equities Managing Director to Senior Managing Director in 2022.
+Additionally, in January 2023, we announced the promotion of seven Advisory Managing Directors to Senior Managing Director, one Equities Managing Director to Senior Managing Director and three Managing Directors to Partner in our EWM business.
 On occasion, additions of professionals may result from the acquisition of boutique independent advisory firms with leading professionals in a market or sector. - Achieve Organic Growth and Improved Profitability in our Investment Management segment.
 We are focused on managing our current Investment Management business effectively.
 We also continue to selectively evaluate opportunities to expand Wealth Management.